manikcloud/Jenkins-cicd/README.md

 # Jenkins URL with port 8080
 - http://x.x.x.x:8080/

-replace x with your ip
+Replace x with your ip

 # Change Security group rule for Jenkins
 ```